Limburg (Netherlands): Provincial-Executive

-The Provincial-Executive 2015-2019 consists of the following parties: CDA, SP, VVD, D66 and PvdA.
+The Provincial-Executive 2023–2027 consists of the following parties: BBB, CDA, VVD, PvdA and SP.

 Geography

 Limburg is a salient of the Netherlands into Belgium.

 Compared to the rest of the Netherlands the southern part of Limburg is less flat, slightly undulated.
 The highest point in the continental Netherlands is the Vaalserberg (meaning 'mountain' of Vaals) with a height of 322.4 metres (1,058 ft) above NAP, rising approximately 110 metres above the village Vaals, where three countries (Netherlands, Belgium and Germany) border each other at the so-called "Three-country-point".

 Limburg's main river is the Meuse, which passes through the province's entire length from south to north.

 Limburg's surface is largely formed by deposits from the Meuse, consisting of river clay, fertile loessial soil and large deposits of pebblestone, currently being quarried for the construction industry.
 In the north of the province, further away from the riverbed, the soil primarily consists of sand and peat.

 Limburg makes up one region of the International Organization for Standardization world region code system, having the code ISO 3166-2:NL-LI.